Monday, May 19, 2025

 Quiet mornings with Mother; the mornings she made.

 I woke up very early this morning.
 The Art Club was only due to start at 9.30am, but still, I found myself stirring before the sun.
+I dragged myself out of bed to brush my teeth.

 I was in Primary 2.

-Mother would send me to school on her way to work at the Japanese company. where she took care of the pantry and tidied the office at the end of the day.
+Mother would send me to school on her way to work at the Japanese company where she took care of the pantry and tidied the office at the end of the day.

 Mother was worried I wouldn’t wake on time on my own, or worse, get lost taking public transport alone.
 I was usually on a chartered school bus in the afternoons, so these mornings felt different.
+It was only 4 bus stops away but it feels special when I sat next to Mother as we made our way to school as she held my hand getting ready to alight the bus.

 I’d lean in and take a peek.
 It always smelled delicious.